Uterine adenomyosis: definition, symptoms, treatments

 What are the symptoms of adenomyosis?

-It is estimated that in 2 out of 3 casesit is asymptomatic.
-But when it's not l, these symptoms are present:
+It is estimated that 2 out of 3 cases are asymptomatic.
+But when it is not, these symptoms are present:

-• Menorrhagia: these are periods very abundant and long periods, lasting more than 7 days, during which patients lose a great deal of blood.
+• Menorrhagia: very heavy, long periods lasting more than 7 days, when patients lose a lot of blood.
 Women with adenomyosis suffer from menorrhagia in 50% of cases.

-• Dysmenorrhea: painful menstruation, estimated to affect 30% of sufferers.
+• Dysmenorrhoea: painful menstruation, estimated to affect 30% of patients.

-• Metrorrhagia, which is the loss of blood outside the menstrual flow.
+• Metrorrhagia: blood loss outside the menstrual flow.
 They occur in 20% of cases.

 How is adenomyosis diagnosed?